juanpe500/Reporaptor/README.md

-This repository was created with Reporaptor \rThis allows you to create a GitHib repo with files giving just the name and if you want a description.\rPosible future features:\rUpload existing repository\rDownload repositorie\r\rBy JP
+This repository was created with Reporaptor

+This allows you to create a GitHib repo with files giving just the name and if you want a description.

+Posible future features:

+.
+Upload existing repository

+.
+Download repositories

+By JP